Includes dogs, cats and birds

 Research in parasitology can lead to a Master of Science degree

-for the Ph.D. in Veterinary Medical Science, Pathology, or Microbiology.
+study for the Ph.D. in Veterinary Medical Science, Pathology, or

-mechanisms for host responses to the parasites, and studies of parasite-derived
+the molecular mechanisms for host responses to the parasites, and

-endowed and established to promote research into maintenance of health
+Center was endowed and established to promote research into

-and noninfectious diseases of pet, exotic, and wild birds.
+of pet, exotic, and wild birds.
 A limited number of post-DVM/VMD

 graduate research assistantships leading to the M.S. and Ph.D.

 degrees are periodically available.
-Research and training
+Research and training programs

-pathobiology are determined by the student's graduate committee.
-Development
+avian pathobiology are determined by the student's graduate

 Studies of the major tropical diseases of livestock which affect